Chocolate Chip Walnut Cookies

 While I normally love a thin and crispy cookie, we like our chocolate chip walnut cookies a bit on the thicker side!
 To ensure your cookies come out thick and chewy, here are a few tips.

-These cookies only need about 10 minutes in the oven at 375 F (190 C).
-Make sure to avoid over-baking.
+• Avoid over-baking.
+These chocolate chip walnut cookies only need about 10 minutes in the oven at 375°F (190°C).
 You’ll want to take them out of the oven when they’re lightly brown.
 Then just let them sit on the pan for 10 minutes and remove to a wire rack to cool completely.

-The cookie dough can be made several days in advance.
+The chocolate chip walnut cookie dough can be made several days in advance.
 The baked cookies can be stored in an airtight container for up to five days.

-Baked cookies will freeze well for up to three months.
+Baked chocolate chip walnut cookies will freeze well for up to three months.
 If you’d prefer to freeze the cookie dough, I recommend portioning the dough into balls and baking directly from frozen — just add a few minutes extra as needed!

-How do I make sure my cookies are thick and chewy?
+How do I make sure my chocolate chip walnut cookies are thick and chewy?

 Don’t skip chilling the cookies in the refrigerator.
 Also don’t flatten the cookies before baking.
 Roll them into balls and they’ll flatten as they cook.